rgrempel/elm-web-api/README.md

 have run.
 The task will complete with `True` if the default action should be permitted.
 If any handler calls `preventDefault()`, the task will return `False`.
 The task will fail if certain exceptions occur.

+To dispatch an event from a sub-module, use the submodule's `toEvent` method.
+For instance, to dispatch a `CustomEvent`, do something like:

+    dispatchCustomEvent : Target -> CustomEvent -> Task String Bool
+    dispatchCustomEvent target customEvent =
+        WebAPI.Event.dispatch target (WebAPI.Event.CustomEvent.toEvent customEvent)
 -}
 dispatch : Target -> Event -> Task String Bool